 describing how the server interprets references to different

 kinds of functions.

-On Debian 7, Ubuntu 12, and Ubuntu 14, you can perform an in-place upgrade of MySQL and its components with the MySQL APT repository.
+On Debian 7 or 8 and Ubuntu 12, 14, or 15, you can perform an in-place upgrade of MySQL and its components with the MySQL APT repository.
 See Section 22.214.171.124, “Upgrading MySQL with the MySQL APT Repository”.